 Paris opens river Seine for public swimming for first time since 1923

-- Three supervised swimming sites near Notre Dame, the Eiffel Tower, and eastern Paris offer free access until August 31 with daily water quality monitoring.
+- Three free, supervised outdoor swimming sites opened near Notre Dame, the Eiffel Tower, and eastern Paris with scheduled hours until August 31st.

 Paris Reopens Seine for Swimming—Then Closes It the Next Day